Lost-Empire-Entertainment/Elypso-engine/README.md

 - gpu with openGL 4.6 support
 - Visual Studio 17 2022 (untested on older VS versions and other IDEs)
 - CMake downloaded and set up with CMake/bin folder added to environment path
-- NSIS installed with makensis.exe added to environment path
 ```

 ### Setup